Jason Michael Carroll: Numbers

 His sixth single "Numbers" was officially released to radio on March 28, 2011.
 It is the first single from his third album, also titled Numbers, which was released by QuarterBack/GrassRoots/Cracker Barrel partnership and sold exclusively through Cracker Barrel stores.

 What Color Is Your Sky

 Carroll released his fourth studio album What Color Is Your Sky on May 4, 2015.

 Strings (Official Movie Soundtrack)

 Carroll released his fifth studio album Strings (Official Movie Soundtrack) in 2019.
 A Movie Starring Carroll was released in the same year following a DVD release.

+Rest My Soul

+Carroll released his first gospel album on April 25, 2024.

 Personal life

-Jason Michael Carroll is currently married to Wendy Carroll (née Phillips).
+Jason Michael Carroll’s wife is Wendy Carroll (née Phillips).
 The couple has one son, Jason Weldon.
 Carroll also has three children from a previous marriage: Gavin Michael, Savanna Nicole, and Stori Paige.